eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Wallet Unit Selection and Invocation**: In scenarios where Users have multiple Wallet Units, the process of selecting and activating the appropriate Wallet Unit is critical for a seamless experience.
 Clear application interface between the Wallet Unit and the browser/app are also essential.
 Current approaches relying on custom URIs can introduce User experience friction and scaling issues.

 To mitigate these challenges, Relying Parties and Wallet Units should use the [OpenID4VP profile for the W3C Digital Credentials API] as opposed to custom URL schemes on web browsers and app platforms that support it.
-This profile utilizes the [W3C Digital Credentials API], a browser API which allows websites to request the presentation of digital credentials via the mobile operating system.
+This profile utilises the [W3C Digital Credentials API], a browser API which allows websites to request the presentation of digital credentials via the mobile operating system.
 The API provides several advantages to Relying Parties, Wallet Units, and Users:

 - **User Experience**: For Remote Same-Device flow, the presentation interface will continue in the initial context of the web browser or mobile app.
 - **Secure Cross-Device Flows**: Cross-device presentations can leverage proximity checks handled by the mobile operating system which provides added phishing resistance.